crosvera/pdbtidy_proposal/proposal.markdown

 #### July 6-26:
 #####  Tasks:
 -    Write documentation for g, h & features.
--    Implement the 'generate a ramachandran plot of the protein' feature [j] (see section 3.4).
+-    Implement the _generate a ramachandran plot of the protein_ feature [j] (see section 3.4).

 #####  Goals: